How Much You’re Really Paying in Property Taxes

 When Are Property Taxes Due?

 Many people pay property taxes to their lenders with their monthly mortgage payments.
-Your lender adds your monthly tax amount — 1/12 of your annual amount — to your mortgage payment.
+Your lender adds your monthly tax amount to your mortgage payment.
 Your payments go into an escrow account, which the lender uses to pay your tax bill on your behalf.
 Keep in mind, however, that lenders collect extra money for the escrow account to use as a cushion in case you fall behind on payments.

 If you end up paying more property taxes than you owe, you’ll receive a property tax refund.
 If you underpay your property taxes, you’ll have to make an additional payment.
-To explore your property tax information, look at your mortgage bill to see your monthly escrow account payments.
+To explore your property tax information, look at your annual escrow statement provided by your mortgage lender.
+Or look at Form 1098, Mortgage Interest Statement in Box 11 to see the amount of property tax you paid.
+Your lender is required to mail this form to you by January 31st each year.

 Many county tax offices give you the option to make a property tax online payment.
 The easiest way to find out if your county offers this is to call your local tax authority.
 You can check your county’s tax website by searching the name of the county you live in with the words “tax office” after it.